Study Performing Arts at the West Coast 6th form to develop your Contemporary and Jazz Dance techniques and learn professional repertoire.

 DISCOVER – performance roles, skills, techniques and processes

 Component 2: Developing skills and techniques in the Performing Arts

-AIM: Develop skills and techniques in the chosen discipline(s) of acting, dance and musical theatre
+AIM: Develop skills and techniques in Contemporary and Jazz Dance techniques

 ASSESSMENT: Internally assess assignment